 - The stock has positive momentum.
 It doesn’t have to be hot, but it does need to be positive.

 Zoom Video (ZM) Zoom Video checks almost all the boxes.
 Mass market.
 Revolutionary.
 Capable of big earnings (2020 saw revenue of $2.65 billion, up 326% from the year before and EPS of $2.37, up 2,350%).
-And positive momentum; the stock is up 65% in the last year, taking advantage of a full year of socially distanced and virtual get-togethers.
+And positive momentum; the stock is up 279% in the last two years, taking advantage of a year and a half of socially distanced and virtual get-togethers.
 The one box unchecked is that of low public opinion.
 Everyone knows Zoom and many people love Zoom, which is one reason the stock took off last year – and has cooled so far this year.
 Additionally, I don’t see any real barriers to entry.

 Roku (ROKU) Roku might be called the gatekeeper to the streaming media-verse, as its digital media players enable the playing of content from any provider on any device.
 The mass market is global and growing.
 Revenue growth (up 57% in 2020) is good and getting better.
 The barrier to entry is substantial.
 The chart is healthy, not overextended.
 And public/investor opinion is good, neither hot nor cold.

-Virgin Galactic Holdings (SPCE) If all goes well, Sir Richard Branson will be on his company’s first flight to space that includes paying passengers sometime later this year.
+Virgin Galactic Holdings (SPCE) On the heels of a successful test flight in July, Sir Richard Branson now turns his attention to his company’s first flight to space that includes paying passengers sometime later this year.
 Revolutionary?
 Absolutely!
 Big potential?
 Yes!
 Big earnings potential?
 Eventually—the long-term goal is ultra-fast transcontinental travel, like New York to Tokyo in two hours.
 Obviously, there are major hurdles.
 But the company is well funded and has experienced management, so it’s quite possible.
-As for the stock, it’s come crashing back to earth the last few months after heading to the stratosphere in January.
-At 34, it’s well shy of its peak above 59 in February, but higher than where it started the year (23).
-Looks like a good entry point, especially now that it’s gone nowhere but up since bottoming at 15 less than a month ago.
+As for the stock, it’s come crashing back to earth in recent months after heading to the stratosphere in January.
+At 24, it’s well shy of its peak above 59 in February, but slightly higher than where it started the year (23).
+It’s dangerously close to support, though, so I’d wait to see if it can bounce a bit higher from here before buying.